E-Logs: new opportunities for trucking

 The FMCSA cites one example of a large private fleet that saved $18,000 per year just on document scanning after moving to ELDs.
 Cost savings will vary depending on the size and type of fleet, however, as shown above, research shows carriers can see a return on investment.

 Where do the cost savings come from?
 As mentioned above, e-logs can help fleets improve productivity and fuel efficiency, improved safety and reductions in collisions, and less time and money spent on paperwork and administration.

-Increased hours of service compliance can also help a fleet reduce their costs related to fines, accidents, and liability claims.
+Increased driver compliance to hours of service can also help a fleet reduce their costs related to fines, accidents, and liability claims.
 Consider the costs for compliance violations.
 In 2015, the FMCSA listed 4320 closed enforcement cases totaling $33,751,234 in assessed penalties.
 Out of this total, 49 CFR Part 395 (Hours of Service of Drivers) represented 979 cases for a total assessed penalty of $10,167,733.

 One third of all enforcement cases, not counting roadside fines, were for Hours of Service violations with an average case settlement of $1,192.
 Of these cases, 80% were directed cited for the log (driver’s record of duty status) in 395.8.
 With ELDs, most of the 395.8 violations will be eliminated.

 Simon reports that the cost for an electronic logging device can “range from $500 to $4,000 per vehicle plus a potential monthly service fee depending on the market and what features are selected.”
 The cost will vary based on the type of solution: basic hours of service recorder or mobile app solution.

 Trucking companies must consider their needs now and in the future.
 To get the best value for money, look for a platform that can grow with the business and expand to meet requirements for DOT compliance and beyond.